 In the future, it is possible to quantitatively measure a person’s emotions, desires, and every inclination.
 In this way, it is also possible to measure a person’s criminal tendency factor, which is used to judge criminals.
 This is the story of a team of policemen dedicated to maintaining public order.
 Some of them work in the Enforcement Division, responsible for the apprehension of criminals, while others belong to the Supervisory Division which oversees their colleagues in Enforcement.
 (Source: AniDB)

 I have only watched the previously mentioned anime, but since there are more recently airing series with yuri undertones, I’ll simply list them for you.
-Clicking on the anime will redirect you to their AniDB entry, where you can read a short description and see what it’s about.
+Clicking on the anime will redirect you to either our review or their AniDB entry, where you can read a short description and see what it’s about.